• Skip to main content

 A good nursing resume will highlight hard and soft skills.
 A lot of your job depends on performing specific duties, and the recruiter will hone in on those when scanning your resume.

-• Hard skills display your understanding of job-specific roles and obligations.
+• Hard skills display your understanding of job-specific roles and obligations (such as taking vital signs or administering medication).

 • Soft skills demonstrate your personality fit within the team (such as communication or leadership skills).